sensologica/ocjsr12_fitness-dashboard/README.md

-# ocjsr_p12
+# OpenClassrooms JavaScript React: Project 12 - SportSee

 ## Running the app

 First, run the backend API.
-Navigate to the `api` folder, then run the server:
+To do so, navigate to the `api` folder, then start the server:

 ```bash
 $ cd api